Master in Maritime Economics and Logistics

 - A Bachelor degree or equivalent professional experience.
 Previous academic records are closely examined;

 - Work experience is a distinctive advantage in the selection process;

 Read more about admission criteria Master in Maritime Economics and Logistics

 Applications are assessed on a continuous basis as they are received.
 Strong interpersonal and communication skills, qualities of leadership and professional maturity are valued in our selection.
 The Admissions Committee reserves the right to interview applicants prior to making the final decision.
 We would also like to make use of the interview to seek additional understanding of your professional and personal aptitudes.
 Some of the interviews may take place by phone or through MEL alumni in your country.
 We will also schedule interview appointments at the request of the applicants.
-The first deadline for applications is the third Wednesday of May.
-In exceptional circumstances applications after submitted after the deadline may be considered on a case-by-case basis.
+The deadline for applications is 30 June.
+In exceptional circumstances applications submitted after the deadline may be considered on a case-by-case basis.

 Read more about: Application Master in Maritime Economics and Logistics